yuhko-msft/microsoft-graph-docs/concepts/cloud-communications-concept-overview.md

 ---

 # Cloud communications API overview
 The cloud communications APIs in Microsoft Graph add a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings.
-Grow your business by expediting how you respond to your customers’ needs and how your employees collaborate with each other.
+Grow your business by expediting how you respond to your customers' needs and how your employees collaborate with each other.

 ## Why integrate with the cloud communications APIs?